 7 things you need to know about Anne Frank and her diary

-Here, Zoe Waxman, senior research fellow at the Oxford Centre for Hebrew and Jewish Studies, shares seven interesting things you might not know about Anne Frank and her diary…
+But how much do you know about the famous diary?
+Here, Zoe Waxman, senior research fellow at the Oxford Centre for Hebrew and Jewish Studies, shares seven interesting facts about Anne Frank and her diary…

 Anne Frank’s diary, originally written in Dutch and published in 1947 in Holland as Het Achterhuis: Dagboekbrieven 12 Juni 1942–1 Augustus 1944 (The Secret Annexe: Diary-Letters 12 June 1942–1 August 1944), had an initial print run of only 1,500 copies but has since become something of a phenomenon.
 It has been translated into more than 60 languages – from Albanian to Welsh – including Farsi, Arabic, Sinhalese and Esperanto.
 In 2009 it was added to the Unesco Memory of the World Register.

-Anneliese Marie Frank was born in Frankfurt-am-Main on 12 June 1929.
-Today there is a plaque commemorating the house in which she was born.
-Anne was the second and youngest child of an assimilated Jewish family.
-Her sister, Margot Betti Frank, who was three years older than Anne, also wrote a diary – it has never been found.
+Anneliese Marie Frank, known as ‘Anne’ to her friends and family, was born in Frankfurt-am-Main on 12 June 1929.
+She was the second and youngest child of an assimilated Jewish family.
+Her sister, Margot Betti Frank, who was three years older than Anne, also wrote a diary – although it has never been found.

-Let’s turn now to the diary itself.
-Anne chose the diary – a red and white chequered notebook – as a present for her 13th birthday.
+Anne chose her own diary – a red and white chequered notebook – as a present for her 13th birthday.
 This birthday, on Friday 12 June 1942, was the last before she and her family went into hiding.
-To celebrate Anne’s 13th birthday her mother made cookies to share with friends at school, and Anne enjoyed a party with a strawberry pie and a room decorated with flowers.
+To mark the occasion, Anne’s mother, Edith, made cookies for Anne to share with her friends at school.
+Anne also enjoyed a party with a strawberry pie and a room decorated with flowers.

 Anne spent a total of two years and 35 days in hiding.
 During that time she was unable to see the sky, could not feel the rain or sun, walk on grass, or even walk for any length of time.
 Anne focused on studying and reading books on European history and literature.
 She also spent time on her appearance: curling her dark hair and manicuring her nails.
 She made lists of the toiletries she dreamt one day of buying, including: “lipstick, eyebrow pencil, bath salts, bath powder, eau-de-Cologne, soap, powder puff” (Wednesday 7 October 1942).